also known as:

-He was the last direct heir to the Jewish crown.
-He was carried captive to Babylon by Nebuchadnezzar, along with the flower of the nobility, all the leading men in Jerusalem, and a great body of the general population, some thirteen thousand in all (2 Kings 24:12-16; Jer.
-52:28).
+He was carried captive to Babylon by Nebuchadnezzar, along with the flower of the nobility, all the leading men in Jerusalem, and a great body of the general population, some 13-thousand in all (2 Kings 24:12-16; Jeremiah 52:28).

-After an imprisonment of thirty-seven years (Jer.
-52:31, 33), he was liberated by Evil-merodach, and permitted to occupy a place in the king's household and sit at his table, receiving “every day a portion until the day of his death, all the days of his life” (52:32-34).
+After an imprisonment of 37 years (Jeremiah 52:31; 52:33), he was liberated by Evil-merodach, and permitted to occupy a place in the king's household and sit at his table, receiving “every day a portion until the day of his death, all the days of his life” (Jeremiah 52:32-34).